 Dry heat is often used to ensure that glass and other laboratory equipment is free of pyrogenic material.

-The process of sterilization within a hot air tunnel is a critical process and there is a regulatory requirement for validation of the process in most countries.
+The process of sterilization within an oven dryer is a critical process and there is a regulatory requirement for validation of the process in most countries.
 Although validation requirements and quality assurance requirements vary in detail, the common theme is that it must be shown that sterilization has been achieved.
 Validation is defined as the documented procedure of obtaining, recording and interpreting results to ensure that the sterilization process has been and will be consistently effective.

-Thermal validation consists of accurately measuring the temperature at critical points within the sterilization chamber throughout the process.
+Thermal validation consists of accurately measuring the temperature at critical points within the oven dryer chamber throughout the process.
 Dry heat generally employs a temperature between 250°C and 400°C for varying time.
-The sterilizer is required to heat all parts of its load up to the specified temperature for a specified period long enough to achieve the desired sterility.
+The oven dryer is required to heat all parts of its load up to the specified temperature for a specified period long enough to achieve the desired sterility.
 The confidence of degree of sterility can then be expressed by a lethality formula or ‘thermal death time’.
 TQSoft™ thermal validation systems can automatically calculate and alert critical operational parameters with its Interval Calculations feature.

 Problems with sterilization can occur with the spread of temperatures within the load.
 It is essential to identify the coolest and hottest part of the load and calculate deviations and fluctuations.
 Many companies have their own ideas on analysis, and TQSoft™ thermal validation systems can provide flexibility with its Interval Calculations feature.